-Species of staphylococcus are the most common pathogens of orofacial infections of odontogenic origin.
-Most of the bacteria were resistant to different classes of antibiotics.
-Appropriate antibiotics must begin to correlate with clinical emergence without forgetting the importance of early surgical intervention to reduce morbidity and complications.
-Furthermore, antibiotics should be administered based on the bacterial isolates, culture sensitivity, and clinical course of disease.
+Species of Staphylococcus are the most common pathogens of orofacial infections of odontogenic origin.
+Most of the bacteria were resistant to diverse classes of antibiotics.
+Suitable antibiotics must begin to correlate with clinical emergence devoid of not remember the importance of early surgical intervention to decrease morbidity and complications.
+Furthermore, administered antibiotics should be based on the bacterial isolates, culture sensitivity, and clinical course of disease.
 This study also indicates the effect of iceberg and that the potential public health significance of periodontal disease is perhaps underestimated in Yemen.
 The pattern of illnesses presented in a hospital is influenced by many confounding factors of choices that operate from the patient's home to the point at which their condition is diagnosed and treated in the hospital.
 Regarding the patient, his act is based on his awareness that he is sick and his knowledge that relief is available in a particular healthcare facility.